machristie/blog/2014/backbone_intro.md

     //... inside View class
         template: _.template( this.$('#template-id').html() );

-Then to render you can implement `render` like so:
+Then you can implement `render` like so:

     :::javascript
     //... inside View class